LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Refer to the `ve_fake_test.py <https://github.com/LaboratoireMecaniqueLille/
   crappy/blob/master/Examples/ve_fake_test.py>`_ example for a use case.

-- :ref:`Disve`
+- :ref:`DIS VE`

-  Performs DIS correlation just like :ref:`Discorrel` but only on the areas selected by the user, and returns the `x` and `y` displacement for each area.
+  Performs DIS correlation just like :ref:`DIS Correl` but only on the areas selected by the user, and returns the `x` and `y` displacement for each area.
-  Can be used to replace :ref:`VideoExtenso` on speckled samples, each area playing the same role as a dot.
+  Can be used to replace :ref:`Video Extenso` on speckled samples, each area playing the same role as a dot.

   No example featuring a Disve block is currently distributed.

-- :ref:`GPUve`
+- :ref:`GPU VE`

-  Same as :ref:`Disve` except the computation is done on a Cuda-compatible GPU.
+  Same as :ref:`DIS VE` except the computation is done on a Cuda-compatible GPU.

   No example featuring a GPUve block is currently distributed.

-- :ref:`Autodrive`
+- :ref:`Auto Drive`

   Allows moving a camera performing video-extensometry and mounted on an actuator, so that the barycenter of the dots remains in the center of the